 Peripartum transmission of HIV infection can occur during pregnancy (intrauterine), during labor and delivery (intrapartum), and following delivery (postpartum).
-In the absence of breastfeeding, intrauterine transmission is thought to account for 25 to 40 percent of vertically infected infants, with the remaining cases occurring during labor and delivery.16 Most intrauterine transmission is thought to occur shortly before delivery.17 HIV is present in and transmitted through breast milk18 and breastfeeding is thought to be the only important mode for postpartum transmission to newborns and infants.^{19,20} In resource-poor settings in which women breastfeed for prolonged periods, postpartum transmission accounts for about 44 percent of infant cases.21 Antiretroviral treatment of the mother and infant does not completely eliminate breastfeeding, given the risk of transmission and the availability of affordable and safe alternatives.23
+In the absence of breastfeeding, intrauterine transmission is thought to account for 25 to 40 percent of vertically infected infants, with the remaining cases occurring during labor and delivery.
+Most intrauterine transmission is thought to occur shortly before delivery.
+HIV is present in and transmitted through breast milk and breastfeeding is thought to be the only important mode of postpartum transmission to newborns and infants.
+In resource-poor settings in which women breastfeed for prolonged periods, postpartum transmission accounts for about 44 percent of infant cases.
+Antiretroviral treatment of the mother and infant does not completely eliminate breastfeeding transmission risk.
+In the United States, HIV-infected women are advised against breastfeeding, given the risk of transmission and the availability of affordable and safe alternatives.